OpenPrinting/cups-snap/README.md

 ## Installation and Usage

+The printing stack snap works on both classic systems (standard Linux distributions like Ubuntu Desktop) and purely snap-based systems (like Ubuntu Core).

 As long as the snap is not yet in the Snap Store, you have to build it via

 ```